Supporting the NIS2 Directive compliance

 Develop robust business continuity plans for cyber incidents

-Sectors affected by the NIS2
+Sectors affected by NIS2 compliance requirements

 Incident management system